 The cost sharing arrangement of the CERBT is:

 OPEB contributions are calculated as a percentage of an employee's total pensionable compensation (i.e., all payments with a retirement gross) for a given pay period, with matching employer contributions.
-Payroll Letter #18-010 from the State Controller's Office provides an example of this calculation.
-Employees designated R05, S05, and M05 prefund OPEB from a percentage of their base salary for a given pay period, with matching employer contributions.
+Employees designated R05, S05, and M05 will prefund OPEB from their pensionable compensation instead of base salary effective July 1, 2020, with matching employer contributions.

 Retired state employees do not prefund OPEB.